Study Goals That Work: Simple Explanation and Effective Learning Methods

 - Improving overall grades

-Process Goals vs Outcome Goals
+Process Goals versus Outcome Goals

 - Process goal: Study for 2 hours daily